 A select group of designers on YouTube were able to create 30-second music clips that mimic modern giants like Charli XCX and John Legend in November with the launch of Dream Track.
 YouTube does not intend to expand Dream Track, but the company appears interested in looking into new AI-driven audio projects as long as it can get the necessary privileges from designers and brands.

 A crucial element of YouTube’s negotiations, per FT, involves obtaining artist- by- artist licensing, which may show challenging given the moral concerns surrounding AI- generated music.
-Earlier this year over 200 designers, including Billie Eilish, FINNEAS and Chase &amp, Status, signed an open letter calling for stricter regulations to protect human imagination.
+Earlier this year over 200 designers, including Billie Eilish, FINNEAS and Chase &, Status, signed an open letter calling for stricter regulations to protect human imagination.

 Despite such difficulties, YouTube’s initiative was set a precedent for how the music business adjusts to AI.
 YouTube is challenging many of the issues raised by AI-generated content by offering lump-sum payments and possibly implementing an opt-in model whereby specific performers can choose to have their music used in AI projects.